There are thousands of beginner weight training programs out there. How can you choose the right one?

 I couldn’t even do one rep of bench press with the bar.
 I was terrified of the huge weights some other guys could move.

 I’ve become a lot more comfortable in the gym since then, but at first I struggled with consistency.
 There are a lot of ways I’ve tackled the consistency problem, but the most important was this: I found an exercise program and stuck to it.

 With a specific exercise program to follow, you’ll never be confused about what lifts you should do or what weight you should be using.
 You don’t have to worry as much about how you look in the gym or the exercises you’re doing.
 You can have confidence that what you’re doing will get results.

-I’ve introduced a lot of people to weightlifting, and they raise a lot of the same questions:
+I’ve helped a lot of people start lifting, and they raise a lot of the same questions: